sonocotta/esparagus-media-center/README.md

 - Bluetooth
 - LMS or slimproto - auto-discovered by HA
-- Apple Airplay - auto-discovered by HA
+- Apple AirPlay - auto-discovered by HA
 - Spotify Connect

-The power of this method is that you can use all four ways outside of HA, for example using your smartphone and Spotify app, and still have it integrated into HA at the same time.
+The power of this method is that you can use all four ways outside of HA, for example, using your smartphone and the Spotify app, and still have it integrated into HA at the same time.

 <details>
   <summary>Install instructions</summary>

 #### Native HA integration

-Make sure your MA Slimproto provider is disabled, it will conflict with the native HA integration
+Make sure your MA Slimproto provider is disabled; it will conflict with the native HA integration

 | Step | Screenshot |
 |------|------------|